demigecko/CarND-PID-Control-Project/README.md

 V. Summary
 ----------
 My code can pass all the criteria in the case of throttle = 0.3.
 When the throttle is higher, the car's speed can go higher; the hyperparameter of the PID controller will be different.
-Therefore, my next step is to improve the code by considering the speed and throttle into PID controller and make this program robust on speed.
+Therefore, my next step is to improve the code by considering the speed and throttle into the PID controller and make this program robust on speed.